readysettech/docs-old/docs/reference/query-support.md

 ReadySet supports the following clauses in SQL SELECT queries:

 - `SELECT` with a list of select expressions, all of which must be supported expressions (see “[Expressions](#expressions)”)
-    - ReadySet does not support scalar subqueries in the `SELECT` clause
+    - ReadySet does not support scalar subqueries in the `SELECT` clause.
 - `DISTINCT`, modifying the select clause
 - `FROM`, with a list of tables (which may be implicitly joined), and (uncorrelated) subqueries
 - `JOIN` (see ["Joins"](#joins))
 - `WHERE`
-    - The `WHERE` clause must have a single condition [expression](#expressions)
+    - The `WHERE` clause must have a single condition [expression](#expressions).
 - `GROUP BY`, with a list of **column references**
-    - ReadySet does not support expressions or field positions in the `GROUP BY` clause
+    - ReadySet does not support expressions or field positions in the `GROUP BY` clause.
+- `HAVING`
+    - ReadySet does not support [parameters](#parameters) in the `HAVING` clause.
 - `ORDER BY`, with a list of [expression](#expressions) and an optional ASC or DESC specifier
 - `LIMIT`
 - `OFFSET`

 There are specific top-level clauses and other query conditions that ReadySet does not yet support.
 Notably, ReadySet does not support any of the following (this is not an exhaustive list):

-- `HAVING`
 - `UNION`, `INTERSECT`, or `EXCEPT` as operators to combine multiple `SELECT` statements
 - `WINDOW`
 - `ORDER BY` with `NULLS FIRST` or `NULLS LAST`

 Support for additional operators is always expanding!
-Reach out to us in [Slack](https://join.slack.com/t/readysetcommunity/shared_invite/zt-1c7bxdxo7-Y6KuoLfc1YWagLk3xHSrsw) if you need an unsupported feature and we'll look into it.
+Reach out to us in our [Discord Community chat](https://discord.gg/readyset) if you need an unsupported feature and we'll look into it.

 ## Joins